ywng/mpf.vis/README.md

 5. Show price percentage changed and highlighted accordingly (red: decrease; black: increase)

-6. Quick view of return of any length of time interval dated back (if no mouse move over the graph, then 1 day return / change of price will be shown, if mouse over the curve, then the return from that date (hover line) to present is shown)
+6. Quick view of return of any length of time interval dated back (if no mouse move over the graph, then 1 day return / change of price will be shown, if mouse over the curve, then the return from that date (hover line) to present is shown)(E.g. in the screen shoot, the % change is the return from Apr 1, 2013 to present)

 For the price data of those MPF fund, I scrapped it from Bloomberg webpage, by a servelet (see further the code on my github:https://github.com/ywng/MPF_Portal )I made, which is then trigger by an online scheduler server (cron scheduler: https://mywebcron-com.loopiasecure.com/members.php?Jobs).
 So, the price is extracted daily and updated into my database (free host: http://www.db4free.net/).
 After extracting the data, I also made an API url for external requesting of data.